ancilcrayton/create_anime_dcgan/README.md

 $ gallery-dl https://danbooru.donmai.us/posts?tags=face
 ```

-Next, run the preprocessing script to detect faces and crop images to 64x64x3:
+Next, run the preprocessing script to detect faces and crop images to 64x64x3 which will save into a directory named `data/`:
 ```
 $ python preprocess.py
 ```